Home BlogA Complete Due Diligence Checklist: Template to Use in 2024

 Contract documents allow evaluating company’s relationships with its customers, suppliers, and employees, as well as its legal and financial obligations:

-• Customer and supplier contracts – key agreements between the company and its customers and suppliers
+• Customer and supplier contracts – key agreements with customers and suppliers, like purchase agreements

 • Lease agreements – the company’s lease agreements for its office space, production facilities, or equipment